Welcome to August and, with it, some announcements.

 The focus will be kept on the interviews and the Worth Checking material.
 To those who enjoyed reading about tech news from a critical angle, you can do so on CFT's sister-site bigtech.watch.

-Researcher Dr. Kira Allmann joins us for this tenth edition to discuss the digital divide, explain why it's more than simply not having internet access and the role of Critical Tech Literacy when building future technology.
+Dr. Kira Allmann, Public Engagement Researcher at the Ada Lovelace Institute, joins us for this tenth edition to discuss the digital divide, explain why it's more than simply not having internet access and the role of Critical Tech Literacy when building future technology.

 Lawrence - Welcome!
 Today we have the pleasure of talking with Dr. Kira Allmann.